tonyelhabr/bdb2021/README.md

 ![viz\_ep\_swarm](https://github.com/tonyelhabr/bdb2021-data/raw/master/figs/viz_epa_swarm.png)

-Notably, 7 of the 9 t-tests show statistically significant means at a significance threshold of 0.05.
+Only 2 of the 9 t-tests show that there is a lack of a significant difference in means at threshold of 0.05.

-The insignificant difference for `"EPA ~ Same Defender?
-Y"` (i.e. EPA when the targeted receiver is covered by their initial defender at the time of the throw is not significantly different on pick plays versus all other passes) implies that man-to-man coverage on the targeted receiver does an equally sufficient job of stopping pick plays as compared to all other passes, while non-man coverage (`"EPA ~ Same Defender?
+  - The insignificant difference for `"EPA | Same Defender?
+Y"` (i.e. EPA when the targeted receiver is covered by their initial defender at the time of the throw is not significantly different on pick plays versus all other passes) implies that man-to-man coverage on the targeted receiver does an equally sufficient job of stopping pick plays as compared to all other passes, while non-man coverage (`"EPA | Same Defender?
 N"`) does a significantly worse job at stopping pick plays.
-(Note that `"EPA ~ Same Defender?
+(Note that `"EPA | Same Defender?
 N"` has a statistically significant difference in means, and the mean for the targeted pick plays is higher.)

-The insignificant difference for `"EPA | Pass Successful?
+  - The insignificant difference for `"EPA | Pass Successful?
 N & Same Defender?
 N"` (i.e. given an unsuccessful pass, EPA when the targeted receiver is not covered by their initial defender is not significantly different on pick plays versus all other passes) is best interpreted by comparing it to the significant difference in it’s direct counterpart, `"EPA | Pass Successful?
 N & Same Defender?
 N"`.
 The latter result implies that non-man coverage has a significant relationship with EPA when the pass is not successful, while the former result implies that man coverage does not.
 Again, the real-world implication is that non-man coverage is impactful.

 Let’s go on and break down EPA in an analogous manner, this time basing our t-tests on our second treatment of interest—the type of coverage on